RobotLocomotion/drake-ros/drake_ros_bazel_installed/tools/skylark/ros2/README.md

-definition translators, runtime dependencies, etc. Several targets are created, following strict naming conventions (e.g. C++ and Python interface libraries carry `_cc` and `_py` suffixes, respectively), though finer-grained control over what is generated and built can be achieved through via other rules available in the same file.
+definition translators, runtime dependencies, etc. Several targets are created, following strict naming conventions (e.g. C++ and Python interface libraries carry `_cc` and `_py` suffixes, respectively), though finer-grained control over what is generated and built can be achieved through other rules available in the same file.
 By default, these naming conventions allow downstream `rosidl_interfaces_group` rules to depend on upstream `rosidl_interface_group` rules.